cesareferrari/newsletter/footer.md

 ## Dev.to

+---

-I write daily about web development.
-If you like this article, feel free to share it with your friends and colleagues.
+*I write daily about web development.
+If you like this article, feel free to share it with your friends and colleagues.*

-You can receive articles like this in your inbox by [subscribing to my newsletter](https://cesare.substack.com).
+*You can receive articles like this in your inbox by [subscribing to my newsletter](https://cesare.substack.com).*

+---

 ## Substack